DailyLemonJam/RPSLS/README.md

-## Old Rock Paper Scissors...
-Game
+## Rock Paper Scissors
 * Input should be provided via application args.
 * Supports many inputs.
-* MAC is used for verifying that computer didn't cheat.
+* HMAC is used for verifying that computer didn't cheat.